MarcElrick/level-4-individual-project/timelog.md

 - _1 hour_ - Have been debugging an issue whereby pyinstaller could not find CSS static file.
 I instead decided to hardcode the css within the python file.
 Since it will not be a large file, this is not _too_ bad a smell at the moment, although I may need to reevaluate later.

-- _1.5 hours_ Set up CI with PyInstaller.
+- _1.5 hours_ - Set up CI for Windows with PyInstaller.

+## 20 Oct 2020

+- _0.5 hour_ - Set up CI for MacOS with PyInstaller.

+## 21 Oct 2020

+- _1.5 hours_ - Implemented state management for lipid screen.
+- _0.5_ - Completed lipid screen for now.